wrightquist/rc-learning/content/tutorials/databases-intro/_index.md

 3. **Credit Cards**
 4. **Items**

 Relational database tables use unique keys as a way to relate one table with another, and so the "orders" table might simply aggregate keys drawn from other tables for each order.
 This allows each table to have a clear definition of what data fields, and their data types, are expected with every transaction.
 Data coming in must be broken apart to conform to this data structure, and data going out must be drawn back together from across the tables.

 But this “breaking apart” process is actually an intensive, time-consuming process.
 Data being sent off to any particular table has to be validated by data type (strings, integers, dates, decimals, binary, etc.), length, and NULL before it can be inserted into a particular data table.
 This happens across multiple tables at the same time, and ensures that the entire transaction completes successfully or is rolled back.

+Impedance Mismatch
-<b>Impedance Mismatch</b> - a set of conceptual and technical difficulties that are often encountered when interacting with a relational database management system.
+: a set of conceptual and technical difficulties that are often encountered when interacting with a relational database management system.

 SQL, "structured query language" is the language spoken by most relational databases.
 While there are slight variations in SQL syntax between RDBMS platforms (a semicolon here, a percent sign there), they all generally read the same to